samwu15/EEE6778_CTGAN_NHTS/README.md

 # Synthetic Household Travel Data (NHTS 2017) — CTGAN Starter

 This repository scaffolds your **EEE6778 Deliverable 1** project: *Synthetic Household Travel Data Generation using Conditional Tabular GAN (CTGAN)*.
+This project explores how Conditional Tabular GAN (CTGAN) can generate synthetic but realistic household travel microdata using the 2017 National Household Travel Survey (NHTS).

+By learning statistical relationships among key attributes – such as household size, vehicle ownership, income level, and daily trip count – the model can produce privacy-preserving datasets that mirror real mobility patterns while enabling data sharing for transportation research and policy analysis.

 ## Repo Structure
 ```